BluSTL/BluSTL/README.md

 # Testing

 Go into BluSTL/examples/tutorials and run tutorial1.
+Note that the examples folder contains stable examples except for those located under the misc folder.

 # Documentation